Red Letter Day & Ghost in the Graveyard (2019) Indie Fundamentals

 The Red Letter Day Movie

-Performance-wise, I have definitely seen a lot worse and despite the subsequently inexperienced cast, there is definitely a lot more to like than dislike about each of them.
-The family at the center of the tale is the Edwards, consisting of Tim, Madison, and Melanie who have just moved into the neighborhood.
+Performance-wise, I have definitely seen a lot worse, and despite the subsequently inexperienced cast, there is a lot more to like than dislike about each of them.
+The family at the center of the tale is the Edwards, consisting of Tim, Madison, and Melanie, who have just moved into the neighborhood.

 The story’s setup takes the idea of having a puppet master behind the scenes pulling the strings.
 A silent games master inviting people into its inner circle.
 The kill or be killed game is this time by a red envelope containing clear instructions about someone within 5 km they have been matched with.
 No kidnapping or brute force is required.
 People show up with one thing on their minds… murder.

-What the film lacks in being overly gripping, it makes up for a really interesting way of traveling along.
+What the film lacks in being overly gripping, it makes up for in a really interesting way of traveling along.
 I wondered why anyone would even participate in such a thing unless there was some kind of added stressors.
-However, what the writers have done is enabled a widespread panic combined with misunderstandings and an orchestrated opening to airing your biggest grudges.
-Don’t bring cookies for your newest neighbors just an ax and the willingness to start an uncomfortable conversation about your differences.
+However, what the writers have done is enable a widespread panic, combined with misunderstandings and an orchestrated opening to airing your biggest grudges.
+Don’t bring cookies for your newest neighbors, just an ax and the willingness to start an uncomfortable conversation about your differences.

 I give Red Letter Day